ResponsivePaper/responsivepaper-docs/docs/api-and-deployment.md

 ### Parameters

 !> IMPORTANT: You must supply either the value and apikey parameters.
 All referenced sources must be publicly accessible.
+All boolean parameters default to false.

 <div class="special_table"></div>